 The prolab analysis is useful for everyone interested in a more detailed and extensive analysis from your complete running posture.
 Or if a gait analysis in one of our stores reveals that more extensive analysis is required.

 Yes, you need to make an appointment if you want to have an insole measurement.
 You can do this via our online system.
-You cannot wait for your insoles, they are made in our own workshop in Paal.
+You cannot wait for your insoles, they are made in a workshop in Antwerp.
 Consider 1 week for D3D insoles and around 2 weeks for 3D Phit insoles.

 Click here to make your appointment online.